Does my husband pay the bills until we are divorced?

 Control – Mediation allows you to maintain control over your divorce, as opposed to leaving the final decision to a court.

-Personal privacy – When you litigate, the proceedings are kept in public, indicating the information of your divorce, consisting of any monetary settlement will be revealed.
+Personal privacy – When you seek court for separation and divorce, the proceedings are kept in public, indicating the information of your divorce, consisting of any monetary settlement will be revealed.
 Mediation permits you to keep your divorce private, meaning the information will just be known to your and your spouse.

 Should you use mediation?